kisorniru/API-Base-Project/docs/early-planning-2023.md

 ## CI later

 A simple GitHub Actions workflow can run tests once the project has a real Django structure and requirements files.

+## Year-end polish

+The notes now point toward a small DRF starter instead of a vague API idea, which is enough direction for a proper rebuild.